baskerville/sketch/README.md

 - Save and clear the canvas if it isn't empty.
 - Quit if it's empty.

-A long press/release (hold more than 2 seconds) of the power button will inverse the displayed colors.
+A long press/release (held more than 2 seconds) of the power button will inverse the displayed colors.

 # Configuration